arista-eosplus/ansible-eos-vxlan/README.md

 and this role will ingest that object and perform the necessary configuration.

-This role is used to configure logical Vxlan interfaces, Vlan to VNI mapping, and the VTEP global flood list.
+This role is used to configure logical Vxlan interfaces, Vlan to VNI mapping, and the VTEP global/vlan flood list.
 It will **NOT** create the underlying Vlans, so it is recommended to use arista.eos-bridging to do that.
 These two roles work in tandem nicely by analyzing the same ``vlans`` object to drive their respective tasks (more info below).

 Installation